Addendum: On the Type of the Spin Polarization Dependence of the Neutrino Mass and Charge

-one can will establish an explicit form of the studied process cross sections.
-It is not excluded, however, that any Dirac particle possesses simultaneously both electric and weak masses.
-In other words, the neutrino interaction with field of emission explained by an electroweak interference arises at the expense of exchange simultaneously both by the photon and by the weak boson.
-From this point of view, the interference between the interactions (\ref{14}) and (\ref{15}) can be expressed as follows:
+one can establish an explicit form of the studied process cross sections.
+It is not excluded, however, that any Dirac particle possesses simultaneously both electric and weak [16] masses.
+In other words, the neutrino interaction with the field of emission explained by its electroweak $m_{\nu}^{EW}$ mass arises at the expense of exchange simultaneously both by the photon and by the weak boson.
+From this point of view, the interference $(I)$ between the interactions (\ref{14}) and (\ref{15}) can be expressed as follows:

 where the interaction of each of the currents $f_{i\nu}^{I}$ and $g_{i\nu}^{I}$ with the united field of emission of the photon and weak boson is explained by the electroweak structures of mass and charge.
 They are of course strictly interference.
-Here and further it is also necessary to keep in mind that
+Here it is also necessary to keep in mind that